… Because You Care

 Buy Organic! – Keep toxic agricultural chemicals out of our environment and protect soil fertility while safeguarding the lives of birds, bees, butterflies, and frogs.
 Organically grown food has more vitamins and minerals, so it’s good for you too!

-Go Solar! – Stop producing greenhouse gases AND save on taxes! – http://www.colorado-solar.org/
+Go Solar! – Stop producing greenhouse gases AND save on taxes!
+Check to see if your state offers special solar promotion programs. – http://www.colorado-solar.org/

 Buy Green!
 Look for recycled, recyclable, reusable, biodegradable, sustainable, organic, energy efficient products.